nutanix/ntnx-api-cmdlet-help/md/en-US/Get-VM.md

 ```

 ## DESCRIPTION
-Displays a list of VM for the connected Prism Central
+Displays a list of VM for the connected Prism Central.

 ## EXAMPLES